 Congratulations to Judy Wright, this year's Thomas Williams Golden Skill Award Winner.

-Last year we unveiled an award established in honor of one of our founding board members who created this yearly celebration we call Nourish – my friend, Thomas Williams, here with us tonight.
+Last year we unveiled an award established in honor of one of our founding board members who created this yearly celebration we call Nourish – Thomas Williams.
 He has been a board member for more than seven years and in that time he has introduced us to so many friends and supporters.
 Last year, in his honor, we established the Thomas Williams Golden Skillet Award to annually acknowledge someone who has boundlessly, beautifully supported The Nashville Food Project, beyond measure.

 This year’s award recipient, Judy Wright, has done more than we can even name to advance our mission and solidify a base from which we do our work.
 She has been a champion of ours since the 2010 flood.
 She has involved her beloved Christ Church Cathedral in meaningful ways over the years, and secured enormous financial gifts of support on our behalf at different times of organizational growth.
 She has brought numerous friends into our kitchens to cook, her friends who quickly became ours too.Her passion for gardens, children, cooking education, and public health is contagious.
 She keeps an extraordinary blog and we readers are captivated by the way she draws us into her love and limitless curiosity for the living world.
 She’s constantly promoting our mission on social media, championing every new activity, discovery, celebration.